lyz-code/taskban/README.md

 Last but not least, if you want to jump to a specific project execute `taskban refine jump {{ project }}`

+## Planning reports

+In the last sprint planning I saw that the task ordering through the ov and pri of project, subproject and task is not enough, sometimes you need to modify the order of some tasks without affecting the rest of them.

+We needed a tool to order the items in the backlog.

+You can use `taskban plan {{ task_id }} up` or `taskban plan {{ task_id }} down`
+to move the tasks inside their `pm` status.

+Be careful to keep an eye on the ord values of the tasks because it might be used against the ov and pri values and end up doing things not so important.

+You can move tasks only on a project with the `--project {{ project}}` flag, or you can specify the task status with `--task_status {{ task_status }}`, that needs to match the `pm` Taskwarrior UDA.

+If the desired `ord` doesn't exist in the config, it will create it.